Anticyclotomic Euler system over biquadratic fields: Arithmetic applications

 where we first restrict at $p$ and then project onto the first direct summand in (\ref{eq:gr2}).
 The following result is an explicit reciprocity law that relates diagonal cycles with the triple product $p$-adic $L$-functions.

 \begin{thm}[Theorem~A in \cite{BSV}] Let $(\bff,\bfg,\bfh)$ be a triple of primitive Hida families as in Theorem~\ref{thm:hsieh-triple}.
 Then

 \end{thm}

 Assume that the associated ring $\mathcal{R}$ is regular.
-Similar to \cite[\S{7.3}]{ACR}, the following result can be seen as the equivalence between two different formulation of the Iwasawa main conjecture in the style of Greenberg \cite{Greenberg55} for the $p$-adic deformation $\Vdag$.
+Similar to \cite[\S{7.3}]{ACR}, the following result can be seen as the equivalence between two different formulations of the Iwasawa main conjecture in the style of Greenberg \cite{Greenberg55} for the $p$-adic deformation $\Vdag$, relating the $\bff-$unbalanced Selmer group to the balanced one (or one with $\mathscr{L}_p^{\bff}$ and another `without $p$-adic $L$-functions').

 \begin{prop}[Proposition 4.3.3 in\cite{CD}] The following statements {\rm (I)} and {\rm (II)} are equivalent: \begin{enumerate} \item[(I)] $\mathscr{L}_p^{\unb,\eta_{\bff}}(\bff,\bfg,\bfh)$ is nonzero, the modules ${\rm Sel}^{\unb}(\Q,\Vdag)$ and $X^{\unb}(\Q,\Adag)$ are both $\mathcal{R}$-torsion, and